 The vehicle must be on a level surface.
-When your engine is cold, the coolant level should be at ADD, or a little higher.
-When your engine is warm, the level should be up to FULL HOT, or a little higher.
+When your engine is cold, the coolant level should be at FULL COLD, or a little higher.

 Adding Coolant

 If you need more coolant, add the proper DEX-COOL[®] coolant mixture at the coolant recovery tank.